-Interventions Rationale (a) Observe the client for signs of hallucinations (listening pose, laughing or talking to self, stopping in mid-sentence). aggressive response to command The client may perceive touch as threatening may respond in an aggressive manner. (c) An attitude of acceptance will encourage the patient to share the consent of the hallucination with you.

-(d) Do not reinforce the hallucinations.
-Use "the voices" instead of words like "they" that imply validation.
-Say "Even though I realize the voices are real to you, I don't hear any voices speaking". share the false perception.
-5 If the client can learn to interrupt rising anxiety, hallucinations may be prevented. (f) Try to distract the client away from the hallucinations and involve him in interpersonal activities and actual situations. • •
+Interventions Rationale

+(a) Observe the client for signs of Early intervention may prevent

+hallucinations (listening pose, aggressive response to command

+laughing or talking to self, stopping hallucinations.

+in mid-sentence).

+(b) Avoid touching the client without The client may perceive touch as

+warning. threatening may respond in an

+aggressive manner.

+(c) An attitude of acceptance will This is important to prevent possible

+encourage the patient to share the injury to the patient or others from

+consent of the hallucination with command hallucinations.

+you.

+(d) Do not reinforce the The client should know that you do

+hallucinations.
+Use "the voices" not share the false perception.

+instead of words like "they" that

+imply validation.
+Say "Even though I

+realize the voices are real to you, I

+don't hear any voices speaking".

+(e) Help the client understand the If the client can learn to interrupt

+connection between anxiety and rising anxiety, hallucinations may be

+hallucinations. prevented.

+(f) Try to distract the client away This is to bring the client back to

+from the hallucinations and involve reality.

+him in interpersonal activities and

+actual situations.